 You'll also need to pick the right bundle, and know how many minutes, messages and how much data you typically use.
-Have a look at your previous mobile bills as a guide, and try to find a deal that matches your typical usage.
+Have a look at your previous mobile bills as a guide, and try to find a offer that matches your typical usage.
 Remember – the cost of calls, texts and data that exceed your inclusive minutes can add up.

 If you find that you've over or underestimated how much you need, contact your provider.
-You may be able to switch to a different deal, though it's less common to be able to downgrade.
+You may be able to switch to a different offer, though it's less common to be able to downgrade.

 Sim-only mobile contracts

-A Sim-only deal is where you pay for a provision of a set amount of minutes, messages and data on a Sim card, which you'll then use with to a phone you've bought separately.
+A Sim-only contract is where you pay for a provision of a set amount of minutes, messages and data on a Sim card, which you'll then use with to a phone you've bought separately.
 Sim-only deals are usually available on a rolling monthly contract, or a 12 or 18 month contract.
 Monthly contracts offer more flexibility – you can change the bundle or even the provider fairly easily.
 Longer contracts may offer cheaper prices, or additional perks.

-Often, it is much more cost-effective to pay for a phone upfront and get a Sim-only deal, if you have the spare cash.
+Often, it is much more cost-effective to pay for a phone upfront and get a Sim-only contract, if you have the spare cash.
 If you are in the market for a Sim-only deal, our guide to the can help you find a good value handset and the right Sim.

 Pay-as-you-go (PAYG) mobile phones

-A pay-as-you-go deal is best for light users, but heavier users will be better off buying a bundle of minutes, texts and data.
+A pay-as-you-go offer is best for light users, but heavier users will be better off buying a bundle of minutes, texts and data.
 Our table below highlights the standard PAYG costs for major providers which still offer basic pay as you go services.

 What are the advantages of pay-as-you-go?